 If you haven’t tried Kuma Coffee, we recommend you check out its site, and particularly consider the vibrant Kenya Gachatha whole bean for a deep blackberry flavor coupled with hints of apricot.

 We also recommend the El Salvador Orange Bourbon from Caffe Ladro if you like dark chocolate-flavored coffee beans.
 The sweet tangerine brings a delightful mix into the flavor, causing a stunning experience for most coffee lovers.

-Thank you for reading our post.
-We hope it’s given you a few stores to consider on your next hunt for delicious, aromatic whole beans.
+We hope this guide has given you a few stores to consider on your next hunt for delicious, aromatic whole beans.
+Enjoy your explorations!

 Featured image credit: LukeErickson, Pixabay